giocolella/giocolella/README.md

 </blockquote>

-- 🔭 I’m currently working on a Pentesting project involving Cyber Battle e Network Attack Simulation
+- 🔭 I’m currently working on the implementation of the Paxos algorithm and its variants

-- 🌱 I’m currently learning **Penetration Testing, Ethical Hacking and CTF challenges**
+- 🌱 I’m currently learning **Advanced Algorithms**

 - 👨‍💻 All of my projects are here